Tanner Byers

 How to Learn Java for a Corporate Career

-A friend of mine, who has a degree in tech but doesn't code often, reached out for my advice on learning Java.
+A friend of mine from a corporate work env reached out for advice on learning Java.

-First thing I will say is, Java is not the first language I would recommend learning.
+The second thing I need to say is Java is not the first language I would recommend learning.
 This is because it requires a lot of boilerplate, abstractions, and focus on OOP, which are all great for when they're needed but they're a lot to learn on top of practical coding.

 Focus on Building

-I highly recommend you read this book first (it's only 9 pages)
+If you're brand new to coding, I highly recommend you read this book I found (it's only 9 pages)

 7 TIPS ON HOW TO THINK LIKE A PROGRAMMER